-The Master of Science in Cognitive and Behavioral Sciences (MS CaBS) program is dedicated to understanding how the central nervous system influences human behavior across the lifespan, including health, disease, typical and atypical development.
-By combining psychology, psychiatry, neuroscience, computation science, biochemistry, and genetics, the program aims to explore the fundamental principles underlying behavior.
+The Master of Science (MS) in Cognitive and Behavioral Sciences (CaBS) program comprises 36 semester credit hours for completion and is dedicated to understanding how the central nervous system influences human behavior across the lifespan, including health, disease, typical and atypical development.
+By combining biochemistry, computation science, genetics, neuroscience, psychiatry, and psychology the program aims to explore the fundamental principles underlying behavior.

 Admission requirements for the Master of Science in Cognitive and Behavioral Sciences include: